TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 [[Wulfden the Fourth\|Wulfden the Fourth]] uses some form of magical foresight.
 The source and extent of his powers are unknown, though it appears to be related to [[Dominion\|Dominion]].
 The mechanics of his ability are unknown, but parallel to similar skills in the cosmere.

-One type of [[Aviar\|Aviar]] allows a person it's bonded with to see visions showing their possible deaths in near future (roughly a minute).
+One type of [[Aviar\|Aviar]], a raven, allows a person it's bonded with to see visions showing their possible deaths in near future (roughly a minute).
 These visions manifest in the form of an image of the individual's corpse in the area where a death could happen.
 The Aviar has control over when they share this ability, and with whom, and can see every vision it shares.

 [[Hoid\|Hoid]] has access to an ability that allows him to make use of the Spiritual attribute of [[Fortune\|Fortune]],, which grants him a limited amount of foresight.
 Hoid's Fortune ability lets him know where and when he needs to be.
 While this ability may grant him knowledge of what he is to do, usually Hoid does not know why his ability has brought him to a specific place.
 Hoid's Fortune ability is not infallible; occasionally it directs him to go somewhere, but either nothing notable is happening or he is unable to discover the reason why he has been led there.